Discover Aramoho Suburb: A Scenic and Peaceful Neighborhood in Whanganui

 Cultural Heritage and Community Events

-Annual community celebrations also bring everyone together, showcasing local talent and heritage in a lively atmosphere.
+Annual community celebrations in Whanganui bring the suburb to life, showcasing local heritage and talent in a vibrant, inclusive atmosphere.

 Marae Significance and Activities